contactrika/bulb/README.md

 ## Benchmarking Unsupervised Learning with pyBullet

 This repository contains code for the Evaluation Suite presented in:
-*Analytic Manifold Learning: Unifying and Evaluating Representations for Continuous Control*
+*"Analytic Manifold Learning: Unifying and Evaluating Representations for Continuous Control"*
 ```
 @article{antonova2020analytic,
   title={Analytic Manifold Learning: Unifying and Evaluating Representations for Continuous Control},